- Home

 Standing straight with chest up, head facing forward and legs together, use hips, a wall or chair for support.

-Slowly bring one foot up, until leg is 90-degrees at the knee.
+Slowly bring one foot up, until your leg is 90 degrees at the knee.

-Return to starting position and repeat with other leg and complete 3 sets of 12.
+Return to starting position and repeat with the other leg.
+Complete three sets of 12.

 Main muscles : Back, shoulders, biceps